-A granite worktop is widely considered as one of the most luxurious additions to any kitchen, something that inspires both admiration and envy in onlookers.
+Widely considered as one of the most luxurious additions to any kitchen, a granite worktops is something that inspires both admiration and envy in onlookers.
 If you have one, you’ll probably appreciate the care and skill that went into cutting and installing it exactly to your specifications.
 To do it justice, it’s important to maintain your work surfaces properly, and that includes understanding how to clean granite safely.

 While you might think nothing of bleaching and scrubbing a wooden worktop (where germs can exist in the cuts and scratches), this is definitely not a tactic that you should employ on your shiny granite.
 Here are a few tips on keeping your granite worktops clean:

-On a daily basis, wiping down with a soft, microfibre cloth and hot, soapy water or a product that has been specifically formulated for granite worktops (such as Method Daily Granite or Lakeland’s Daily Granite Cleaner) should be perfectly adequate.
+On a daily basis, wiping down with a soft, microfibre cloth and hot water or a product that has been specifically formulated for granite worktops (such as Stain-Proof Daily Countertop Cleaner) should be perfectly adequate.
 You are looking for a pH-balanced product that cleans while leaving the granite shiny.
-Soapy water is fine, but you may need to buff any streaks away afterwards.
 Steer clear of bleach or any products which contain an acidic ingredient, like lemon juice or vinegar as this could harm the granite.

 Heavy duty mess